DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/trade-partner-1/trade-partner-1.md

-^trade-partner-1.Name^ is a river city with a population of approximately 50K.
-Located 1000 miles North of ^city.NameLink^.
-It is entirely controlled by ^alchemist.FullNameLink^.
+^trade-partner-1.Name^ is a river city a thousand miles North of ^city.NameLink^.
+Its population of ~50K is entirely controlled by ^alchemist.FullNameLink^.

 Long before the cataclysm ^alchemist.Name^ created an impossibly high and thin tower known as The ^trade-partner-1.Name^.
 After the cataclysm the region's survivors fled to The ^trade-partner-1.Name^ in hope of protection. ^alchemist.Name^ was benevolent, he didn't kill them.